tModLoader/tModLoader/PortingNotes_1.4.5.md

 - GameModeData.cs no longer exists, patches need to be redistributed
 - NPCSpawnParams.gameModeData no longer exists.
 This was potentially used in IBestiaryInfoElement.
 - NPCSpawnParams.strengthMultiplierOverride renamed to difficultyOverride.
 Investigate if behavior changed.
-- RecipeGroupID.cs no longer exists, need to adjust documentation accordingly.
 - NPCHitCount = 58 --> (and others) needs comment explaining what the value should be.
 Why is it 1 more when no sound 0?
 - Remove all Obsolete methods, including hooks and vanilla changes.
 - Doublecheck methods marked as "Unused": SwitchTilesNew, AddStructure/AddProtectedStructure